Four reasons why my neck is killing me!

 Reason number one:

 Computer usage, especially laptop computer usage.
 Laptop computers make us strain our neck and shoulders forward.
-Lurching the head forward puts more strain on the neck muscles.
+Lurching the head forward creates neck pain by putting more strain on the neck muscles.

 The further the head juts ahead, the more strain is placed on the muscles that run from the head to the shoulders.
 People that spend long hours on a laptop computer are jutting their neck and shoulders forward to stare at the screen.

 Watch other people’s posture as they are using their laptop computers.
 Look at how they are pushing their necks forward to look at their small screen.
 Then have someone look at your posture while you are on your computer.
 Are your shoulders squeezed together or leaning forward?
 Is your head leaning ahead of your chest?
 Over time, these postural problems create neck pain.
 Using a larger keyboard and a larger computer screen will help your posture.
 When using a larger computer screen, enlarge the text to maximum visibility.
 That will encourage you to keep your neck and shoulders back – good anatomical position.